markmead/alpinejs-emit/README.md

 `{ isChecked: '!!' }`, this will check for `!!` and if found, toggle the value based on the `isChecked` value on the `TargetEl` element.

+#### Multiple Targets with a Shared Selector

+This has been handled before you behind the scenes.

 _`isChecked` is just an example, you don't need to call your Alpine JS data that_